USS Arlington (LPD-24)

-USS Arlington (LPD-24), a San Antonio-class amphibious transport dock, is the third ship of the United States Navy to be named for Arlington, Virginia, the location of the Pentagon and the crash site of American Airlines Flight 77 during the terrorist attacks on 11 September 2001.
+USS Arlington (LPD-24), a San Antonio-class amphibious transport dock, is the third ship of the United States Navy to be named for Arlington County, Virginia, the location of the Pentagon and the crash site of American Airlines Flight 77 during the terrorist attacks on 11 September 2001.
 Like her sister ships, USS New York and Somerset, she is named in commemoration of the attacks.
 Steel taken from the Pentagon after the attacks is displayed aboard in the ship's museum.

 Construction

 Arlington's keel was laid down on 26 May 2008, at Northrop Grumman's Ingalls shipyard in Pascagoula, Mississippi.
 Builder's Trials of the ship started on 21 August 2012.
 These were completed on 30 August 2012.
 She completed Navy acceptance sea trials on 2 November 2012.
 The US Navy formally accepted the ship on 7 December 2012.
 Arlington arrived at her homeport of Naval Station Norfolk, Virginia on 22 March 2013 in preparation for commissioning.
 Officially, she was commissioned on 8 February 2013, but her ceremonial commissioning occurred on 6 April 2013 at Naval Station Norfolk.
 Originally scheduled as the third ship of the San Antonio class, she was the eighth to be commissioned.
 Mrs. Joyce Rumsfeld, wife of former United States Secretary of Defense Donald Rumsfeld, is the ship's sponsor.